NDevTK/infra/go/src/infra/cmd/mac_toolchain/README.md

 mac_toolchain install -kind ios -xcode-version SOME_VERSION -output-dir path/to/Xcode.app -with-runtime=False
 ```

-~~This is specifically used in iOS tester machines across chromium infra where
+This is specifically used in iOS tester machines across chromium infra where
 mac_toolchain is invoked to download Xcode. iOS test runner further downloads
 the requested runtime in task and assembles a full Xcode package with runtime
-from multiple packages downloaded (or read from cache).~~<br>
+from multiple packages downloaded (or read from cache).<br>
 **Update (2023)**: in MacOS13+, all Xcode.app contents will be bundled in the "mac" package,
 so the above command will still install the runtime to the output directory.
+**Update (2023 Jun)**: For Xcode15+, Xcode no longer bundles runtime within xcode.app, so installing
+runtime with this command will indeed not install the runtime.